The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

 Walmart shoppers should also consider the NetSpend Visa Prepaid Card (Classic), which has an opening fee that varies by the retailer, monthly fees, and no foreign transaction fees.
 You can reload the NetSpend Visa card for a fee at any participating Walmart or other reload locations.

 Users can obtain up to 4 Walmart MoneyCards for family members aged 13 and older.
 However, if you’re searching for a prepaid card specifically designed for families, the Greenlight Debit Card or FamZoo Prepaid Card is worth considering.
-With the ability to control kids’ spending, set up automatic recurring transfers, and lock/unlock cards, these 2 cards are perfect for teaching children about financial responsibility.
+With the ability to control kids’ spending, set up automatic recurring transfers, and lock/unlock cards, these two cards are perfect for teaching children about financial responsibility.

 Frequently Asked Questions